scottyphillips/imac_2013_hd4000/README.md

 # Caveats
 * Against the advice of the Arch wiki I had to install 'xf86-video-intel' to get this to work.
 * X11 refused to run hardware accelleration, but strangely Wayland works fine.
 * No Screen blanking -> screen is always on.
-Thats a pain for me because I like to run services in the background.
+Thats a pain for me because I have running services in the background such as NextCloud and Plex.
+Time to buy a NUC...
 * The display is 'noisy' its almost like its using an analog signal to the panel.
 The artifacts look similar to clock lines where the color signal changes.
 But with the right combination of colors you can minimise the effect.
 Black and white colors work best.
 * Forget about gaming.
 Minecraft dropped from locked 120fps on the Nvidia to barely hitting 30fps on the HD4000.
 * Appears to be impossible to change resolution from native 2560x1440x60.